Swathika28/EXP-04-Interfacing-a-16X2-type-LCD-display-to-LPC2148-ARM-7-Microcontroller-/README.md

 # EXP-04-Interfacing a 16X2 type LCD display to LPC2148 ARM 7Microcontroller

-Name :SWATHIKA G
+Name :Swathika G

 Roll no :212221230113

-Date of experiment :
+Date of experiment : 30/09/2022